 “Men and women together, built the walls of this school because (they) wanted to have it new and different for (their) children”. – Testimony, May, 1945

 “To generate care means to generate community.” - Graziano Delrio, Italian Medical Doctor and Politician

 - Why is this philosophy effective?

-The Reggio Emilia approach has gain popularity in the past two decades due to the fundamental belief in the rights of children and in the ever changing landscape of the economy.
+The Reggio Emilia approach has gained popularity in the past two decades due to the fundamental belief in the rights of children and in the ever-changing landscape of the economy.
 The baby boomers era believed that those with knowledge will succeed.
 Moving on to today’s standards, what is needed to succeed is vastly different and can change even within 5 years.
-These are the top 10 skills that learners will need to acquire in order to be successful in 2020 compared to 2015 according to the Future of Jobs Report by the World Economic Forum.
+These are the top 10 skills that learners will need to acquire in order to be successful in 2020 and onwards compared to 2015 according to the Future of Jobs Report by the World Economic Forum.